-Notes to Consolidated Financial Statements September 30, 2011 and 2010
+Notes to Consolidated Financial Statements September 30, 2012 and 2011

-2010 range from \$1 million to \$5 million.
-On May 21, 2010, the Captive was incorporated to provide excess professional liability and general liability coverage to the Center on a claims made basis.
-The Captive's liability under this policy is limited to \$75,000,000 per claim and in the aggregate in excess of \$5,000,000 per claim.
+2010 range from \$1,000,000 to \$5,000,000.
+On May 21, 2010, the Captive was incorporated to provide excess professional liability and general liability coverage to the Center on a claims-made basis.
+The Captive's liability under this policy is limited to \$80,000,000 per claim and in the aggregate.

 The Center has employed independent actuaries to assist management in estimating the ultimate costs, if any, of the settlement of known claims and incidents, as well as unreported incidents that may be asserted, arising from services rendered to patients.
-Reported amounts for professional liability were approximately \$77,685,000 and \$93,587,000 as of September 30, 2011 and 2010, respectively, and are included in accrued expenses and other liabilities on the accompanying balance sheets.
-The decrease in the liability was primarily due to a change from the actuarially-determined 75% confidence level to the expected level.
-The 75% confidence level previously utilized reflected a higher level of conservatism than necessary given the maturity of the plan.
+Reported amounts for professional liability were approximately \$80,619,000 and \$77,685,000 as of September 30, 2012 and 2011, respectively, and are included in accrued expenses and other liabilities on the accompanying consolidated balance sheets.
+During the year ended September 30, 2011 the Center changed from the actuarially determined 75% confidence level to the expected level.
+Given the maturity of the plan, the Center believes the expected level is a better estimate of the ultimate outcome than the 75% confidence level previously used.
 The expected level is a commonly followed industry practice.
-The net impact to the statement of operations resulted in a non operating gain of \$9,388,000 for the year ending September 30, 2011.
+The net impact to the consolidated statements of operations resulted in a nonoperating gain of approximately \$9,388,000 for the year ended September 30, 2011.